fxkxmm/Real-Estate-Data-Tracking/README.md

 ![image](https://user-images.githubusercontent.com/23301349/151647022-1cda7490-c480-402c-9ecc-9e82655c00a1.png)

+Please note that the repo is no longer maintained here.
-Contact xf2108@gmail.com for more about this study!
+Contact author to learn more about our projects.